 - Your interview day performance.

-All these are an integral part of the admission procedure, if you’re failing in any of the conditions, let’s say your GMAT score is below the average score required by the B-schools, or you have 2-3 years of experience.
+All these are integral part of the admission procedure, if you’re failing in any of the condition, let’s say your GMAT score is below the average score required by the B-schools, or you have 2-3 years of experience.
 Stop!
 Don’t rush, raise your performance level.
 Since there is no age limit for GMAT well verse yourself before approaching the targeted B-schools.
-You can take help of our admission counsellors for a clear vision about the prerequisites for the admission procedures at Byju’s Classes.
+You can take help of our admission counselors for a clear vision about the prerequisites for the admission procedures at Byju’s Classes.

 Are You Reapplying to the Same School?